zdettwiler/gsheetdb/README.md

 1 | **date** | **amount** | **description**
 2 | today | 123 | abc

+The first row will always be considered as headers.

 ## Connecting to the sheet
 ```javascript
 import GSheetDB from 'gsheetdb'